SoulOnFire/thermo-widget/README.md

 # thermo_widget - Bachelor's Degree thesis in Computer Science (L-31)

-Flutter project containing Thermo widget and demo app.
+This is my thesis project developed in Flutter at Came SPA.
+This repository contains a running example of a mobile cross-platform mobile application containing the widget I developed during my internship.

 ## Demo